 If you hail from the Midwest of the United States, you might be familiar with this simple, sandwich, the Iowa Pork Tenderloin.
 If you hail from Iowa, you should be familiar!
 This is a sandwich my Parents would recognize, my Grandparents, for sure, and I’ve no doubt my Great Grandparents, as well.
-They were from Germany and made their way to Iowa in the 1880’s; I have a few recipes here from that side of the family, an Apple Cake with Rum Sauce, my Grandmother’s Ham Loaf and a German Beef Rouladen with a Mushroom Gravy.
+They were from Germany and made their way to the tiny little town of Graettinger, Iowa in the 1880’s; I have a few recipes here from that side of the family, an Apple Cake with Rum Sauce, my Grandmother’s Ham Loaf and a German Beef Rouladen with a Mushroom Gravy.

 If you’re thinking about a beverage, I’d suggest a Root-Beer or an ice-cold Hamm’s, brewed originally in Minnesota, “The land of sky-blue waters.”
 Hamm’s is toted as an “American Style Lager” and dates back to 1864 when Theodore Hamm set up his brewing company over an artesian well in St. Paul, near the Swede Hollow area.
 If you can’t find it, another simple Lager will do here, just keep to the simple spirit of the sandwich.